 Our online payroll software will calculate the Vehicle Benefit and Vehicle Benefit (Fuel) for each relevant employee and add automatic payslip items to the employee’s payslip in all applicable periods.

 You can also use the software to calculate the monthly/weekly value of the car allowance benefit, including variations such as the car’s emissions figure (or lack of), engine size, and even calculations for when car is provided mid-way through the year and/or when the employee switches payroll frequencies.
 In each case, all relevant information will be sent in the FPS for the employee.

-To try running company car tax in payroll software, just sign up for a free trial here.
+If your company car tax is driving you up the wall then our payroll software can help.
+To test drive running company car tax in KashFlow just sign up for a free trial here.
 There’s no card required and no obligation to buy, so just play around and see if we’re the right fit for you!